FINE MOTOR SKILLS: 20 CREATIVE ACTIVITIES FOR KIDS

 14 || Beaded Snowflakes from The Inspired Treehouse

-One of our most popular posts at The Inspired Treehouse!
+One of our most popular fine motor art activities at The Inspired Treehouse!
 We did this one last year with our preschoolers and kindergarteners and it was a big hit!
 I’ll definitely bring out this old favorite again sometime this winter.
 I was thinking it would be fun to make the pipe cleaner snowflakes ahead of time and then leave them in the classroom with a bunch of beads so the kids can decorate and redecorate their snowflakes again and again!

 15 || DIY Felt Button Chain from Tips from a Typical Mom